Shahin093/mtm-tradus-inventory-management/README.md

 - you will be able to show all of users without password
 - (Authentication): it could access only Admins.

+### Update User

+- you can update your profile(userData).
+- if The user is not exist , so i won't update your userData.
+- you will be able to show all of users without password
+- (Authentication): It could access only Admins & Yourself.

 ## AUTH ENPOINT :

 ### User Login :